Vietnam.vn - Nền tảng quảng bá Việt Nam

 On March 25, Mr. Vu Xuan Phu, deputy director of the Central Lung Hospital, shared that the hospital had just received emergency treatment for a victim with a rare tracheal foreign body.

-A 72-year-old male patient had a history of a stroke 3 years ago, with left hemiplegia.
-He was still able to live independently at home.
-He was hospitalized with respiratory failure and decreased consciousness.
+A 72-year-old male patient had a history of a stroke 3 years ago with left-sided weakness.
+He was still able to do his daily activities at home.
+He was admitted to the hospital with respiratory failure and decreased consciousness.

-On the afternoon of March 24, family members discovered the old man lying on the floor, eyes open naturally, he responded to calls and questions, but was unresponsive, breathing rapidly, had difficulty breathing, wheezing in the neck area, and there were many small rocks and dirt scattered around.
+On the afternoon of March 24, family members discovered the old man lying on the floor, eyes open naturally, and when called and asked, he was unresponsive, breathing rapidly, having difficulty breathing, wheezing in the neck area, with many small rocks scattered around.

 The patient was taken to Hospital 354 for emergency treatment and a foreign object was discovered in the airway, then transferred to the Central Lung Hospital for emergency treatment.